nite-stocker/setup-mac-vscode-python-pip/README.md

 ## Install the Python extension for VS Code

-Install the Python extension by Microsoft to enable Python syntax highlighting, code completion, and debugger integration.
+Install the Python extension by Microsoft to enable Python syntax highlighting, code completion, formatting, linting, and debugger integrations.

 1. Open VS Code
 2. Go to the Extensions sidebar (`⌘+Shift+X`)
 3. Search for "python"
 4. Click Install on the extension by Microsoft

-This extension also installs Pylance, Pylint, and the Python Debugger.
-See these individual extensions for more details.
+The Python extension installs the Pylance and Python Debugger extensions.
+See these individual extensions for more feature details.

 ## Set up your project